 Ninth grade placement is determined by the 8th grade recommendation process.
-Placement in grades 10-12 is based on prerequisite content knowledge as determined by previous performance in courses, or, in the case of students new to the school, a placement test.
+Placement in grades 10-12 is based on prerequisite content knowledge as determined by previous performance in courses, or, in the case of students new to the school who wish to take an Honors or AP course, a Math Department placement test.

 College Prep courses provide students with more time on individual topics and include more guided instruction when solving problems.
 These courses provide a more structured learning environment with additional support and time on each topic of study.
 Honors courses are appropriate for students with a high interest in mathematics who have demonstrated exceptional understanding of mathematical concepts and skills, can think abstractly and solve problems with a high degree of independence.
 Advanced Placement courses are recommended for honors students who are highly motivated and able to work independently.
-Students in Advanced Placement courses will complete a rigorous curriculum of study and take the AP Exam in May.
+Students in Advanced Placement courses will complete a rigorous curriculum of study and take the AP Exam in May and pay an additional fee.